 While other holidays like Valentine's Day or Mother’s Day are less lucrative; they are still much higher than the average day; and can be even higher if you create your own promos.

+Target Every Single Holiday, To Get The Most Out Of Holiday Revenues.

 You Might Write An Article Talking About The Top 5 Products, And Distribute It For Black Friday.
 You might offer a free item for Mother’s Day or You could offer discounts.